-Did you know that your pet can really have dry mouth just like humans?
+Did you know that your pet can really have a dry mouth just like humans?
 In fact, most don’t know that pets can get dry mouth too.
 After a long discussion with an employee at a local pet store, I soon learned that we can manage dry mouth for Bella the cat before it ever happens.

 Today I will share with you the dry mouth red flags for pets to help you learn and manage your pet care whether dog or cat.
 It’s a shame our pets can’t talk and help us out, but reading is power and knowledge helps us correct potential situations!
 I am excited to share a few ways to give your pet great pet oral care and fresh breath!

 Do you know these dry mouth red flags for pets?
 Lavishly live Pet Dental Health out loud and let’s learn about pets and dry mouth!
 I do have a few ways to help you out!